HypeCheck

 Red Flags to Watch For

-• Zero human clinical trials in the provided evidence base — all findings come from cell cultures or animal models
+• Zero human clinical trials in the provided evidence — all findings come from cell cultures or animal models

 Products Containing Dandelion Root